an9k0r/kill5witch/_posts/2021-12-12-WIN_Series_Install_Splunk.md

 ---
-title: Installing Splunk Enterprise on CentOS 7 and Universal Forwarder on Windows
+title: Installing Splunk Enterprise on CentOS 7 and Universal Forwarder on Windows with Sysmon
 author:
   name: kill5witch
   link: https://github.com/an9k0r
 date: 2021-12-25 11:33:00 +0200
 categories: [Blogging,Windows_Sec_Splunk_Series]
-tags: [Splunk, Sysmon]
+tags: [Splunk, Sysmon, Logging]
 math: true
 mermaid: true
 ---
-**In this section i will be installing Splunk Enterprise on CENTOS 7 and Universal Forwarder on Windows.**
+**In this section i will be installing Splunk Enterprise on CENTOS 7 and Universal Forwarder on Windows.
+Last part is all about setting up Sysmon on windows machine**
 # Installing Splunk and getting first Logs
 ## Installing Splunk Enterprise on CentOS 7